What we do

 - a large lounge

-- a large kitchen divided into two sections to cater for halal and non-halal
+- a large kitchen divided into halal and non-halal sections

-- a utility room that consists of a washing machine, a dryer and ironing facilities.
+- a utility room with a washing machine, a dryer and ironing facilities.

 You can view photos and a video of our refuge here